lydianish-phd/robust-embeddings/README.md

 We also use a **mix_all** transformation, which randomly applies a subset of these perturbations in shuffled order, simulating realistic UGC variation.

 These synthetic datasets enable controlled experimentation, allowing us to **measure model robustness by UGC phenomenon type** and address the lack of large-scale annotated non-standard text.

+> **Note:** The scripts for synthetic UGC generation and data augmentation are available in a separate repository: [https://github.com/lydianish-phd/data-preparation](https://github.com/lydianish-phd/data-preparation)

 ### 🧩 RoLASER